gabriaraujo/gabriaraujo/README.md

 ### 💻 I'm working on
 - Research project in Optimization Models and Algorithms in Industry 4.0
-- Building personanal projects and my portfolio website.
+- Building personal projects and my portfolio website.

 ### ☕ Get in touch
 - LinkedIn: <a href="https://www.linkedin.com/in/gabrielcaetanodm/" target="_blank">gabrielcaetanodm</a>